 Felts spent nearly a decade in Washington, D.C., serving as a director at Levick Strategic Communications where he was a member of the Holmes Report’s Crisis Communications Team of the Year.
 While in D.C., he also served as the director of communications for a Pew Charitable Trust program, The Trust for Early Education, and was the media relations director at RMR & Associates.

 Before coming to the Reynolds School, Felts was the national director of business development for Ogletree Deakins, one of the nation’s largest labor and employment law firms.
-Dr. Felts is an accredited professional with the Public Relations Society of America and shares his expertise as a member of the board of directors for the Nevada Humanities and Northern Nevada HOPES.
+Dr. Felts is an accredited professional with the Public Relations Society of America.

 At Nevada, Felts received the 2019 Distinguished Outreach Faculty Award and in 2014, he received the Honors Program Distinguished Faculty Award.
 He also spent three years serving as the director of the graduate program in interactive journalism at the Reynolds School.
 Through grants through the U.S. Department of State, he has been involved in several international visitor programs to Nevada, including serving as the academic director for the Algerian Youth Leadership Program since 2009.